vszakats/hb/docs/contribs.md

 ## hbfbird

-Harbour Low Level API for Firebird/Interbase RDBMS, including classes and functions to work with these RDBMS.
+Firebird/Interbase RDBMS API bindings for Harbour, including classes and functions to work with these RDBMS.

 ## hbfimage

-FreeImage graphic library wrapper for Harbour.
+FreeImage graphic library bindings for Harbour.
 FreeImage is an Open Source library project for developers who would like to support popular graphics image formats like PNG, BMP, JPEG, TIFF and others as needed by today's multimedia applications.